JanaLasser/new-ontology-of-truth/README.md

 Scores are stored in the file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-03-16_clean_mask_LIWC.csv.gzip` for later ingestion by `wrangle_data.ipynb`.

 ### Data wrangling
-The script `wrangle_data.ipynb` takes input from all previous data collection and analysis steps to create three output data files that aggregate all information for different downstream analysis tasks:
+The script `wrangle_data.ipynb` takes input from all previous data collection and analysis steps to create three output data files that aggregate most information for different downstream analysis tasks:

 * **Tweets**: contains all information pertaining to individual tweets and is stored at `tweets/US_politician_tweets_2010-11-06_to_2022-03-16.csv.gzip`.
 It contains the following columns:
     * `id`: unique tweet ID